mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Under the section Map engine, choose your preferred OpenLayers version to manage the application's map.

 #.
 Set a tick at *"persistent map state"*, to make certain map parameters and configurations persistent.
-Further information can be found on the following site: `share <share.html>`_.
+Further information can be found in :ref:`share`.

 #.
 Click *"save"* to save and create your application.
 It is now possible to add elements (e.g. map, navigation bar, legend) and services to your applicaiton.